 Where are the opportunities for environmentally conscious investing?

-If you take an interest climate change, you probably consider your impact on the planet and how you can reduce your personal carbon footprint from electricity, heating and travel.
+If you take an interest in climate change, you probably consider your impact on the planet and how you can reduce your personal carbon footprint from electricity, heating and travel.
 But did you know that you can also make a positive difference by taking an environmentally conscious investing approach?

 Environmentally responsible investing, such as that offered through our ESG Portfolio Service, allows your investment portfolio to match your personal values and can help the planet as well as being a sensible investment strategy.
 Environmentally conscious investing in clean energy and climate change, for example, might be one of the easiest ways to reduce your carbon footprint – and the beauty of environmentally responsible investing is that this change might not have to come at the cost of lower returns or higher risks.
 In this article, we take a deep dive into how climate change and clean energy can provide interesting environmentally responsible investment opportunities.